-As reflected in prior strategic plans, the Agency has long had a deep commitment to cultural equity and to equitable access to cultural programs among the District's diverse population.
+As reflected in prior strategic plans, the Agency has long aspired to equitably serve and provide equitable access to cultural programs among the District's diverse population.
 These are values as well as goals that have been expressed in a variety of programs and initiatives over the decades, including its Arts Education and Public Art Programs.
 The members and staff of the Commission reflect the diversity of the District of Columbia.